oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ## End of the tenancy level setup

 Congratulations, you have successfully prepared your tenancy to do the labs, there will be lab specific setup instruction where appropriate in the labs.

-Hit the **Back** button of your browser to return to the top level and start the labs !